-"successfully bring to the screen a crime thriller that shines a light on contemporary political and cultural topics"
+"successfully brings to the screen a crime thriller that shines a light on contemporary political and cultural topics"

 After tragically losing their husbands, three women find themselves involved in a dangerous criminal and political spider web that forces them to complete the last heist planned by their spouses.